 - Biochemistry, microbiology and analytical chemistry

-- DNA technology, immunology, environmental science, pharmaceuticals and organic/physical chemistry
+- DNA technology, immunology, environmental science, occupational safety and health, pharmaceuticals and organic chemistry

 - Data analysis